evendrop/next-sniffer/apps/desktop/README.md

 ### Posting Events from Next.js

-In your Next.js backend, configure axios interceptors to POST events to the Network Sniffer:
+In your Next.js backend, configure axios interceptors to POST events to the NextJS Sniffer:

 ```typescript
 import axios from 'axios';